 Red rope thick strands are suspended from one side of the pipe to the opposite.
-Covered with acidic gooey slime those strands would attach and wrap around anything that touches them, just like a cobweb.
+Covered with acid, gooey slime those strands would attach and wrap around anything that touches them, just like a cobweb.
 Beings of this underworld are all covered with thick layers of slime and can easily slip through the treacherous mesh.

 People and creatures caught alive in the webs are kept for times when there is a lack of intruders.
 Many bodies dangled in the sticky ropes some still alive, some corpses in states of decay and some piled in heaps on the floor.